SandeepTheDev/complete-javascript/05-async-javascript/README.md

 ### Promise timeout

 You can add timeout for each promise and reject it if its not resolved in expected time or taking too much time.

+## Async & await syntax - more cleaner way

+Async/await syntax makes async code looks like a synchronous code to use `await` function must needs to be a `async`.

+### try catch block

+`try`...`catch` block can be used to handle errors.